 - Inside Your Car

 If you have a 3-channel dash camera, then we would highly recommend the 3rd camera be set up inside your car, to give allow full visibility of the car interior.
 This is particularly an excellent option for those who are involved in share-riding, carpooling or taxi services where there are passengers in the car.
 You would have most likely read it over the internet or heard on the news of various assaults and theft charges occurring whilst driving passengers.
 Installing a dash camera inside would allow you to extract footage to ensure that your interior surveillance is well monitored.
-For many, driving other passengers is the only source of income and employment, installing an interior camera would be a worthy investment.
+For many, driving other passengers is the only source of income and employment, installing an interior camera would be a worthy investment, especially if you are considering a BlackVue dash camera, which is amongst the best out there.

 Thinking about installing a dash camera for your car?